eliaschml/eliaschml/README.md

 - 👋 Hi, I’m @eliaschml
-- 👀 I’m interested in crypto, webdesign and audio signal processing
+- 👀 I’m interested in blockchain, webdesign and audio signal processing
 - 🌱 I’m currently learning js and quant trading
 - 💞️ I’m looking to collaborate on crypto related projects
 - 📫 How to reach me eliaschml@gmail.com